-- \succ Disciplinary action,
+- Disciplinary action.

-- > Job rotation for developmental purposes.
+- Job rotation for developmental purposes.

 - Individual requests and

-- > Organizational restructuring reasons.
+- Organizational restructuring reasons.

 - > The skills audit and the placement of personnel.

-The transfer strategy/ policy will be developed and implemented with effect from the 1st of July 2018 to 30th June 2019.
+The transfer strategy implementation period will be with effect from the 1st July 2020 to 30th June 2021.

 2.15 Demotions